Keep your API key secure

 if required.

 Your changes may take up to an hour to propagate through our CDN.
-Any errors in security headers will stay in cache for that hour.
+Any errors in security headers will stay in the cache for that hour.
 Make sure you know what you’re doing.

 Beware of nested browsing context.
 When our iFrame is in your own iFrame on host A, and you load them both onto your site B, then both A and B domains need to be white-listed.